patrickmineault/research_code/docs/slides/01-intro.md

 # My weird perspective

 * Patrick Mineault, PhD
-* As undergrad, did programming on the side and ran open source project amfphp
+* As a physics & math undergrad, did programming on the side and ran open source project amfphp
 * PhD on receptive fields in early visual cortex at the MNI with Chris Pack
 * Postdoc at UCLA with Dario Ringach
 * (wildly underqualified) software engineer at Google